enowars/enowars6-service-pixelspace/documentation/README.md

 ### 2.2 Models
 The **Pixelspace-Service** uses object models defined in the `models.py`.
-This chapter will provide a basic overview about the most important object classes used within the **Pixelspace-Service**.
+This chapter will provide a basic overview about the object classes used within the **Pixelspace-Service**.

 #### Profile
 The `Profile`-model extends Django's default 'User' model from `django.contrib.auth.models`.
 Each *Pixelspace-User* will have exactly one `Profile` attached to itself.
 To model this behavior a `OneToOneField` is used.
 Furthermore, each user will have a `balance` associated with itself defined via the `Profile`.
 On creation each user will have a balance of 100 by default.
 Additionally each `Profile` has a `notes` and a `expiration_date` attribute.
 The notes attribute is used at the `notes` endpoint and serves as an option to write something down for later use.
 The `expiration_date` defines up from which point in time the aforementioned cronjob is eligible to delete a user on its next cleanup run.